-Ten years ago, Michael Stelzner was one of the world’s leading authorities on white papers.
+Fifteen years ago, Michael Stelzner was the world’s leading authority on white papers.

 Based in San Diego, he wrote well over 100 white papers for firms such as HP, Microsoft and SAP.

-He also founded the WhitePaperSource, the biggest online forum ever devoted to white papers.
+He founded the biggest online forum ever devoted to white papers, called WhitePaperSource (now offline).

-He did some groundbreaking work, including the biggest-ever survey of white paper writers in 2007.
+He did groundbreaking work, including the biggest-ever survey of white paper writers in 2007.

-And for several years running, he offered an extensive online conference on white papers that I was pleased to speak at.
+For several years, he organized an extensive online conference on white papers that I was pleased to speak at.

-Through all these efforts, Stelzner really helped B2B marketers gain a better understanding of how and why white papers work.
+Through all these efforts, Stelzner helped marketers and writers understand how and why white papers work.

 It takes a practical, step-by-step approach, assuming the reader has never written a white paper before.

-By the way, Stelzner only stopped writing white papers to jump into an even larger trend: social media.
-He created Social Media Examiner, an online magazine that is one of the world’s most influential sources for tips and trends on social media.
-Good luck, Mike!
+He created Social Media Examiner which became one of the world’s most influential sources for tips and trends on social media.